NavyaDurgam98/SkillArcade/Sprint_1.md

 - Integrated Twilio (a third-party mailing API) to handle Forgot Password requests.
 ### FrontEnd:
 - Set up Angular by installing Node.js and Angular CLI, creating a project with ng new, and running ng serve.
 - Created three components: App, Login, and Signup, where the App component is the main one, and routing happens here.
-- Created three components: App, Login, and Signup, where the App component is the main one, and routing happens here.
 - Validation for all pages is done, and the user is displayed with error messages when they miss the required fields..

 ## Testing: